-An estimated 15 million Americans have food allergies – and 1/3 of that population is allergic to 2+ allergens.
+An estimated 15 million Americans have food allergies, with over 5 million allergic to 2+ allergens.

-Allergista is an ongoing side project that aims to make life easier for people with food allergies – starting with a card that they can use to express their condition to restaurant staff.
+Allergista is my ongoing side project that aims to make life easier for people with food allergies.
+I put my research and interaction design skills to use to create a card that individuals with allergies can use to succinctly communicate their medical condition to restaurant staff.

-What I learned from these paper and digital prototypes was that I could make a simple product with existing tech that would drastically improve the experience and safety of people with food allergies.
+What I learned from these paper and digital prototypes was that I could make a simple, scaleable product that would drastically improve the experience and safety of people with food allergies.

 The next step was to scale my prototypes.
-I took the min and max amount of allergens from my research data set and designed a template in Figma that could accommodate the full range.
+I took the min (1) and max (14) amount of allergens for a single individual from my research data set and designed a template in Figma that could accommodate the full range.

 As a challenge, I also started to create an icon language using the Material Design grid system to add visual interest.
 I used a very simple design and red to communicate urgency; less is more in this scenario.

 The end result of this first phase of experimentation is 2 sets of Moo business cards (one set for me, another for my best friend Audrey) that can be used out in the real world.
-Already I’ve noticed a huge improvement in my experiences at restaurants, and I’m excited to automate the process of creating more cards soon!
+Already, we’ve noticed a huge improvement in our experiences at restaurants, and I’m excited to automate the process of creating more cards soon!